Dragon160/GroceryShopper2015/README.md

-# GroceryShopper2015
-new updated version of the demo app "grocery shopper"
+# Obsolete -> Please use the normal GroceryShopper repository